About SAM.gov and the Unique Entity Identifier

 What is the Federal Service Desk (FSD)?

 For EXIM customer purposes, this site is where you can track any FSD tickets that are generated as part of obtaining a UEI or managing your SAM.gov registration.
-The login information for accessing FSD.gov is the same as your login used to access SAM.gov.
+The login credentials for accessing FSD.gov are the same as those used to log in to SAM.gov.

-What do I do if a I have a pending Federal Service Desk (FSD) ticket?
+What do I do if I have a pending Federal Service Desk (FSD) ticket?

 You will receive email updates, such as notifications about what the issue is, how to resolve it, and when it is resolved.
-For more information, refer to the FSD.gov Entity Registration Frequently Asked Questions.
+For more information, refer to the FSD.gov gsafsd_kb_category - GSA Federal Service Desk Service Portal

 Who do I call if I need further assistance with my FSD ticket?